Your personal data – what is it?

 - To enable us to provide a voluntary service for the benefit of the public in a particular geographical area as specified in our constitution;

-- Financial identifiers such as bank account numbers, payment card numbers, payment/transaction identifiers, policy numbers, and claim numbers.
+- Where you make donations or pay for activities such as use of a church hall, financial identifiers such as bank account numbers, payment card numbers, payment/transaction identifiers, policy numbers, and claim numbers;

 Information you provide us – contact us/enquiry form